 Editorial: Navigating modern Muslim consumerism: Behavioral insights, digital influence, and sharia financial innovation

-• Hendryadi Hendryadi Sekolah Tinggi Ilmu Ekonomi Indonesia Jakarta, Jakarta, Indonesia
+• Hendryadi Hendryadi Sekolah Tinggi Ilmu Ekonomi Indonesia Jakarta, Jakarta, Indonesia, Indonesia

 Abstract